beefyfinance/beefy-blog/content/articles/win-50-000-nfts-and-merchandise-with-the-beefy-x-moonpot-christmas-new-year-s-giveaway.md

 ###
 Spread the Beefy Christmas word and earn BNB

-If you feel like earning a little extra Christmas spending money, we’re also giving away $100 to four of our Twitter followers.
-Simply like and retweet our [giveaway announcement post](https://twitter.com/beefyfinance/status/1472990877085839367) while tagging three friends.
-Get your entries in before December 24 for your chance to win.

 So there you have it!
 Celebrate some Christmas and New Year’s cheer with your favorite DeFi platform and win-win savings game.
 It’s certainly been an exciting year for Beefy and Moonpot that’s got us all in the festive mood, so why not join us too?